This topic tells you how to use the Tanzu Java Native Image Buildpack.

 Install a Custom CA Certificate

-Java Native Image buildpack users can provide their own CA certificates and have them included in the container root truststore at build-time and runtime by following the instructions outlined in the CA Certificates section of our configuration docs.
+Java Native Image buildpack users can provide their own CA certificates and have them included in the container root truststore at build-time and runtime by following the instructions in the CA Certificates section of the configuration documentation.

 Override the Start Process Set by the Buildpack

-Java Native Image buildpack users can set custom start processes for their app image by following the instructions in the Procfiles section of our configuration docs.
+Java Native Image buildpack users can set custom start processes for their app image by following the instructions in the Procfiles section of the configuration documentation.

 Set Environment Variables for App Launch Time